 Tombstone, AZ is home to one of the most haunted eateries in the state, Big Nose Kate's Saloon.
-Come Explore with Haunted Journeys.
+Come explore its mystery with Haunted Journeys.

-The hotel opened with an invitation-only ball on September 9, 1880.
-During its first few years, the hotel often housed some of Tombstpme's most famous residents including Wyatt and Virgil Earp, Doc Holliday, and the Clanton Gang when they came into town.
-In fact, Ike Clanton and the two McLaury brothers were registered guests the night before the famous OK Corral gunfight.
+The hotel premiere was held with an outrageous "by-invitation-only" ball held on September 9, 1880.
+During its first few years, it housed some of Tombstone's most famous residents, including Wyatt and Virgil Earp, Doc Holliday, and the Clanton Gang when they came into town.
+Ike Clanton and the two McLaury brothers were registered guests the night before the famous OK Corral gunfight.

-The Grand Hotel did not survive the devastating fire of May 25, 1882.
-Above ground, the only things that remained standing were her seven graceful arches and her floor joists on the main level.
-The rest of the building collapsed into the basement.
+The Grand Hotel did not survive a devastating fire that occurred on May 25, 1882, destroying over 100 properties in town.
+Above ground, the only things that remained standing were her seven graceful arches and the floor joists on the main level.
+Only the two bars in the basement survived, which is what still remains in business!
+The rest of the building sadly collapsed into the basement.